Sky Tonight

 Where is Rasalhague right now?

 Rasalhague is located in the constellation Ophiuchus.
-At the current time, it is below the horizon and not visible from your location.
+At the current time, it is above the horizon at an altitude of 12 degrees toward the west from your location, with an apparent magnitude of 2.08.

 Rasalhague is visible in the early morning sky until sunrise